roybleas/santa/readme.md

  and can be used to to identify themselves to their Santa.
 - The number of participants may be different each year
 - A participant may not be included in each yearly event
+- It is valid to have a person who is not in a Santa list but all people referenced in the Santa list must be in the person list.

 #### Number of participants
 - There will be sufficient number for each person to have a valid Secret Santa allocated to them
 - The number will be a reasonable size of typically about 20 participants.
 Though no maximum will be set it is assumed to be 50 or less participants.